-Students learn experientially through three stages of an inquiry approach to ascertain relationships between the scientific bases and the physical activity contexts.
-Students recognise and explain concepts and principles about and through movement and demonstrate and apply body and movement concepts to movement sequences and movement strategies.
+The Physical Education syllabus is developmental and becomes increasingly complex across four units.
+Within each unit students recognise and explain concepts and principles about and through movement and demonstrate and apply body and movement concepts to movement sequences and movement strategies.
 Through their purposeful and authentic experiences in physical activities, students gather, analyse and synthesise data to devise strategies to optimise engagement and performance.
 They evaluate and justify strategies about and in movement by drawing on informed, reflective decision-making.